League of Women Voters

 read more

-These positions on the 2025-26 board were filled by election at the annual meeting: VP Administration: Debbie Helper VP Program: Marcy Litzenberg Secretary: Mary Hall Director of Events: Joann Volinski Director of Media: Judy Gibbs Robinson Nominating Committee Chair:...
+These positions on the 2025-26 Leadership Team were filled by election at the annual meeting: VP Administration: Debbie Helper VP Program: Marcy Litzenberg Secretary: Mary Hall Director of Events: Joann Volinski Director of Media: Judy Gibbs Robinson They join these...

 read more